schierlm/Oberon-extended-history/README.md

 # The Extended Oberon operating system and the programming language Oberon-2 (2020 Edition)
-The Extended Oberon System (EOS) is a revision of the *Project Oberon 2013* operating system and its compiler.
+The Extended Oberon System is a revision of the *Project Oberon 2013* operating system and its compiler.

 Note: In this repository, the term "Project Oberon 2013" refers to a re-implementation of the original "Project Oberon" on an FPGA development board around 2013, as published at www.projectoberon.com.